e-permit/e-permit-java/README.md

 This implementation uses **structured logging** in JSON format, making it easy to aggregate and analyze logs.

 - By default, logs are written to the console (stdout) in JSON.
-If you run the services in Docker, you can collect these logs using a logging driver or an aggregator (for example, **Fluentd** or Elastic Beats).
+If you run the services in Docker, you can collect these logs using a logging driver or an aggregator (for example, **Fluentd**).
 - The system can optionally send logs to a **Graylog** server.
 If Graylog host and port are provided (via `EPERMIT_GRAYLOG_HOST` and `EPERMIT_GRAYLOG_PORT` in the environment), the services will emit logs to Graylog in addition to the console.
 This allows for centralized log management across multiple instances.

 Log entries are structured (key-value pairs in JSON) to include context about requests, making it easier to filter and search in log management systems.